Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 The word that Godin kept using was ‘ship’.
 Actually, workouts really good.
 I want to come back to that.
 But what it was for me was — writing was a big one, and finishing any projects and putting it through.
 I’m really good up to the 90%.
 90% done.
 I’m fully in it.
 And then that last 10%, I feel it’s pretty much done.
 I’ll go get a beer, you know.
 That 10% takes as long as it took you to get to 90%.
 I discovered I need to outsource this just to give me some extra accountability, so at that point I’ll push it off to a bunch of people and then they’ll usually run with it.
 I just do that about myself, that right at that edge, I get that perfectionism thing.
 I don’t want to actually sign my name off on it.
 Because then if it’s bad, that means a lot of — it says something about me.

 I have to get over all of that, and I’m reading about this in Godin.
 Writing a term paper is a big part of that, that resistance of just ‘get it done, get it out there.’
 Most students — I was a university professor for about three years, and then as a grad student, and an instructor marking papers for like four years.
 I know from both the student’s side and as the marker side that you tell students the first day of class when the paper is due.
-Never get the paper, though, or very few people even hand in drafts unless it’s required.
+You never get the paper though or very few people even hand in drafts unless it’s required.

 Most people don’t hand in drafts.
-90% or more of the students do not hand in drafts to be created or be given feedback on until they start working on it.
-I was like, that too, we’ll just put it off forever until you can’t put it off any longer.
-Versus — I stared to get more handle on the resistance as I got through grad school.
+90% or more of the students do not hand in drafts to be created or be given feedback on until they basically start working on it like the week of, or depending on how long it is, might be maybe the night of.
+I was like that too, we’ll just put it off forever until you can’t put it off any longer.
+Versus — I started to get more handle on the resistance as I got through grad school.
 I realized I needed to get the paper to the marker like halfway through the term.

 Even if it was just the thesis statement.
 What do you think about this?
 And doing that was a path way to getting A’s and A+’s all the way through.
 When I read about this — in business, there’s a lot of shipping that has to happen.
 The faster you ship, the more you turn around projects, the more you turn stuff out and instead of holding back and waiting, the more success you will get in life.
 Just putting it out there.